We provide a high-level (second-order) interface to

 $ so2grounder instances/argumentation/DC-CO ./my_dir

-This will create several files in the directory my_dir
+This will create several files in the directory my_dir.

-One of those files is called "run.sh
+One of those files is called "run.sh".

-creates a grounder that
+The tool so2grounder creates a grounder that

 transforms an instance into a SAT-to-SAT specification.
 Hence, in